gitools/gitools/doc/source/Tutorials_Tutorial25.rst

 Change labels of rows and columns
 -------------------------------------------------

-- In properties/columns, select the file “intogen-lung-upreg-columns.tsv.gz” and choose “authors” and “year” as label to show in the columns instead of the id of the experiment.
+- In properties/columns, select the file file:`intogen-lung-upreg-columns.tsv.gz` and choose “authors” and “year” as label to show in the columns instead of the id of the experiment.

 - Do the same for rows.